Azure/SaaS-Private-Connectivity/docs/tutorial/part3.md

 ## Deploy the Managed Application from service catalog

-Now that you have published the Managed Application definition, you can click on it and deploy the managed app from that definition.
+Now that you have published the Managed Application definition, you can click on it and deploy the Managed Application from that definition.

 ![Managed Application overview](../../images/app-def-overview.jpg)